Lockheed Martin Corp. (LMT) Shares Decline Despite Market Challenges - News Heater

 LMT’s Market Performance

-LMT’s stock has seen a 0.45% increase for the week, with a 1.44% rise in the past month and a 6.00% gain in the past quarter.
-The volatility ratio for the week is 0.85%, and the volatility levels for the past 30 days are at 0.98% for Lockheed Martin Corp.
-The simple moving average for the past 20 days is 0.83% for LMT’s stock, with a -0.40% simple moving average for the past 200 days.
+LMT’s stock has seen a -1.96% decrease for the week, with a -0.27% drop in the past month and a 6.00% gain in the past quarter.
+The volatility ratio for the week is 1.30%, and the volatility levels for the past 30 days are at 1.06% for Lockheed Martin Corp.
+The simple moving average for the past 20 days is -1.25% for LMT’s stock, with a -2.19% simple moving average for the past 200 days.

 Analysts’ Opinion of LMT